Investing in ARC Document Solutions (NYSE:ARC) three years ago would have delivered you a 479% gain

-ARC Document Solutions was able to grow EPS by 50% in the last twelve months.
-This EPS growth is significantly lower than the 67% increase in the share price.
-So it's fair to assume the market has a higher opinion of the business than it a year ago.
+ARC Document Solutions was able to grow its EPS at 57% per year over three years, sending the share price higher.
+In comparison, the 72% per year gain in the share price outpaces the EPS growth.
+So it's fair to assume the market has a higher opinion of the business than it did three years ago.
+It's not unusual to see the market 're-rate' a stock, after a few years of growth.

 What About Dividends?

 When looking at investment returns, it is important to consider the difference between total shareholder return (TSR) and share price return.
 The TSR incorporates the value of any spin-offs or discounted capital raisings, along with any dividends, based on the assumption that the dividends are reinvested.
-Arguably, the TSR gives a more comprehensive picture of the return generated by a stock.
-As it happens, ARC Document Solutions' TSR for the last 1 year was 74%, which exceeds the share price return mentioned earlier.
-This is largely a result of its dividend payments!
+It's fair to say that the TSR gives a more complete picture for stocks that pay a dividend.
+In the case of ARC Document Solutions, it has a TSR of 479% for the last 3 years.
+That exceeds its share price return that we previously mentioned.
+And there's no prize for guessing that the dividend payments largely explain the divergence!

 A Different Perspective